zgallien/Helping-Friendly-Book/helping_friendly_book.md

 # The Helping Friendly Book
-This is an ever-growing collection of commands, tricks and tips -- Read the Book.
+This is an ever-growing collection of commands, tricks and tips.

 ## Python
 #### Create virtual environment on Mac/Linux: